FESOM/fesom2_doc/doc/spatial_discretization.rst

 Selection of viscosity coefficient
 ==================================

 :cite:`FoxKemperMenemenlis2008` review common recipes for the viscosity coefficient and provide necessary references.
 Below we list the options available in FESOM.
-Then can be used with both harmonic and biharmonic operators as explained above.
+They can be used with both harmonic and biharmonic operators as explained above.

 - **Simple viscosity**